There is a long-standing “battle” between Modafinil (Provigil) vs Adderall. A popular debate among both new and experienced users.

-Modafinil can be boosted with caffeine, cocoa, other dopamine-boosting foods or other nootropics.
+You can use caffeine, cocoa, other dopamine-boosting foods or other nootropics to boost Modafinil.
 Physical activity can also maximize its effects.

 Here’s a more detailed article regarding how to potentiate Modafinil.
-Many use dopamine precursors such as thymine, tyrosine or l-tyrosine found in foods like cocoa, bananas, green tea, almonds etc. to potentiate the effects of Adderall.
+Many use dopamine precursors such as thymine, tyrosine or l-tyrosine.
+These are found in foods like cocoa, bananas, green tea, almonds etc.

-The usual dosage of Modafinil in medical practice is 200mgs once a day, but it is recommended to consume a lower dose for study or motivation purposes, research on this topic has shown no difference between 100 mg and 200 mg administration effects.
+The usual dosage of Modafinil in medical practice is 200 mg once a day.
+It’s best to consume a lower dose for study or motivation.
+Research on this topic shows no extra benefit when taking more than 100 mg for study or work

-Some choose to take Modafinil sublingually for a higher rate of absorption and faster come-up.
+Some take Modafinil sublingually for a higher rate of absorption and a faster come-up.

-For those that want to maximize productivity, around 10mgs per day would be enough for those that haven’t developed tolerance yet.
+For those who want to maximize productivity, 10 mg per day would be enough.
+Enough for those who haven’t developed tolerance yet, of course.

-Modafinil and Adderall are both useful in treating narcolepsy ADD/ADHD and are widely used both with and without prescription to boost intellectual activity and increase productivity.
+Modafinil and Adderall are both useful in treating narcolepsy ADD/ADHD.
+They are also popular because they boost intellectual activity and increase productivity.

-Modafinil is regarded by many as “a stronger cup of coffee”, more gentle in its effects, but still a top choice for many when it comes to smart drugs.
+People regard Modafinil as “a stronger cup of coffee”, more gentle in its effects.
+Still, it’s a top choice for many when it comes to smart drugs.

-Even though the two fall in different categories, Modafinil and Adderall are both stimulating, resulting in additive effects.
-Most likely, when taking the usual dose of both, this combination will result in unpleasant side-effects.
+It would be unwise to mix the two.
+Modafinil and Adderall are both stimulating and can induce anxiety.
+The combination would result in additive effects.
+Most likely, this combination will result in unpleasant side-effects.

-Modafinil amplifies the effect of almost any stimulant and throwing in Adderall in the mix might cause increased heart rate and insomnia.
+Modafinil amplifies the effect of almost any stimulant.
+Throwing in Adderall in the mix might cause increased heart rate and insomnia.

 Afinil Express a top online vendor that sells Modafinil and Armodafinil.

-Afinil Express offers free shipping and discounts of up to 65% for bulk purchases and 20% for payments in Bitcoin.
+Afinil Express offers free shipping and discounts of up to 65% for bulk purchases.
+On top of that, 20% off for payments in Bitcoin.